 Throughout the past 2.5 years that you've been with Daniels Health, what have you learned most through your experiences?

 I've truly learned to embrace innovation.
-At Daniels, we have a radically different approach in our industry and there are a lot of hurdles in changing decision makers' mindsets.
+At Daniels, we have a radically different approach to the medical waste industry and there are a lot of hurdles in changing decision makers' mindsets.
 While there is a challenge in conveying new concepts to people, everyone who works for Daniels openly accepts and embraces the challenge to prove the value in our offerings.
-We partner with customers, we address how they have manged practices and processes in the past and then customize a new 'Daniels way' to improve the faciity all around.
+We partner with customers, we address how they have manged practices and processes in the past and then customize a new 'Daniels way' to improve the facility all around.

 On a day-to day-basis, we are talking with potential customers trying to change the way people think.
 Once this mindshift happens, they begin to understand that we can improve their facility and overall safety.

 What excites you most about the offering or future of the company?